Kalfadda/Scythe-Cards-Subtitle-System/README.md

 # Scythe-Cards
+Created in Unity 2021.3.4f1
+Compatible with Unity 5+

 Scythe Cards is a simple and barebones subtitle system that takes advantage of Unity's Scriptable Object Workflow to allow game developers to add accessibility options quickly, easily and fast.